OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 But God, being rich in mercy, because of His great love with which He loved us,

 ## Ephesians 2:5
-even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—
+even when we were spiritually lifeless in our transgressions, brought us to life with Christ—by grace you have been saved—

 ## Ephesians 2:6
 and raised us up with Him and seated us with Him in the heavenly realms in Christ Jesus,

 ## Ephesians 2:7
-so that in the coming ages He might show the immeasurable riches of His grace in kindness toward us in Christ Jesus.
+so that in the ages to come He might display the immeasurable riches of His grace, expressed in His kindness toward us in Christ Jesus.

 ## Ephesians 2:8
 For by grace you have been saved through faith, and this is not your own doing; it is the gift of God—

 ## Ephesians 2:9
-not a result of works, so that no one may boast.
+not as a result of works, so that no one can boast.

 ## Ephesians 2:10
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.